compellio/DCAP.Web/README.md

 Download the `docker-compose.yml` file to a local directory, and modify it as needed.

 You must at least define the `DCAP__PrivateKey` environment variable.
 By default, the application will connect to the local Hardhat network configured under the [compellio/dcap-token-smart-contract](https://github.com/compellio/dcap-token-smart-contract) project.
 To connect to a custom network, set the `DCAP__BlockchainUrl` and `DCAP__BlockchainId`.
+To provide a URI prefix for the `dataUri` smart contract method, set the `DCAP__UriPrefix`.

 Note: for the container to connect to a network running on the host, use the special DNS name `host.docker.internal` instead of `127.0.0.1` or `localhost`s, read more at <https://docs.docker.com/desktop/features/networking>.